 Self-confidence and deliberation, that’s what you will feel once you have finally closed the door to the endless struggle with your hair.
 The release of insecurity and freedom gained is so worth it.
 Remember you are not alone in this.
 Millions of people have faced the same issue at some point in their life.
 Once you’ve made the decision, never look back.
 You rock it!

 Discovering your facial features

 While you were busy spending enormous efforts on covering your balding head and making your hair look nice, you might have missed the fact that you actually have interesting and beautiful facial features, that are hidden under your haircut, hat, sunglasses or any other mean to cover up the fact that you are losing hair.
 Maybe it’s time to uncover your true appearance and underline the facial features that you can be proud of.

 What if I don’t like how I look shaved?

 With the first look in the mirror, you might feel frustrated and regret your decision.
 Your friends and family might also have mixed feelings towards your new look.
 Don’t stress!
 Give your entourage and yourself some time to get used to your new “me”.

 And remember, in case you really cannot go with your new look after a couple of months, you can always grow back your hair to where it is now.

-All of the above mentioned questions are legit, but they must not hold you back from taking the action, because the advantage of buzzing it all off or as we call it being “liberated” is overwhelming to any other concern.
-These questions that you ask yourself, your friends and family are just your fears of being unaccepted by society.
+All of the above-mentioned questions are legit, but they must not hold you back from taking the action, because the advantage of buzzing it all off or as we call it being “liberated” is overwhelming to any other concern.
+These questions that you ask yourself, your friends and family are just your fears of being not accepted by society.
 If you are still hesitant there are many communities and groups on the internet discussing the topic, Reddit, for instance.
 Try reaching out to them with your concerns.
 Learning about other people’s experience will help you find your way.
 Just remember that a positive attitude and self-confidence will do half of the job.
-At the end of the day, people will accept your new look only if you accept it yourself.
+At the end of the day, people will accept your new shaved head look only if you accept it yourself.